-This a trope about race that is now largely a Dead Horse Trope
+This is a trope about race that is now largely a Dead Horse Trope.

-This trope is in play when an Asian character (sometimes, but not always a recent immigrant) uses sterotypical mangled English, either for comedy or to establish their foreignness.
+This trope is in play when an East Asian character (sometimes, but not always a recent immigrant) uses stereotypical mangled English, either for comedy or to establish their foreignness.
 Common mistakes they make in their English include: